 What if I had an IEP or 504 Plan in high school, but I’m not sure if I want or need accommodations in college?

-We encourage you to have a confidential conversation with the helpful and friendly staff in Access and Disability Services (ADS) by emailing email@example.com or calling 717-245-1734.
+We encourage you to have a confidential conversation with the helpful and friendly staff at Access and Disability Services (ADS) by emailing firstname.lastname@example.org or calling 717-245-1734.
 Current students often express regret for delaying their request for accommodations and strongly recommend that you touch base with ADS now, rather than waiting to see if the need arises later (since it typically does!).
 Just let ADS know that you had accommodations in high school, and they'll let you know all your options.
 You'll be glad you did!

 How many Dickinson students have a disability?

-About 20 percent of Dickinsonians disclose a disability to Access and Disability Services (ADS) and implement some type of accommodation, and they're encouraged by their faculty to do so.
-These barrier-defying students with "exceptionalities" major in everything from physics to philosophy and go on to achieve great successes doing graduate work (including medical and law school) or embarking on impressive careers.
+About 20% of Dickinsonians disclose a disability to Access and Disability Services (ADS) and implement some type of accommodation, and they're encouraged by their faculty to do so.
+These barrier-defying students with "exceptionalities" major in everything from physics to philosophy and go on to achieve great success doing graduate work (including medical and law school) or embarking on impressive careers.
 If you’re dining with a group of five students, chances are that one of them has a disability.
 It's part of what makes Dickinson such an inclusive and diverse campus!
-If you're one of those students, let ADS know by emailing firstname.lastname@example.org.
+If you're one of those students, let ADS know by emailing email@example.com.

 Do I need to take the Math Placement Exam?

 Yes.
-All incoming students must take the placement exam, unless they are explicitly excluded.
-(Exceptions to taking the exam can be found on the Mathematics Placement Exam Information page).
+All incoming students must take the placement exam unless they are explicitly excluded (exceptions to taking the exam can be found on the Mathematics Placement Exam Information page).
 The Mathematics Placement Exam is a 25-question, 30-minute exam written by the Mathematical Association of America.
 It is a calculus readiness exam.
 As such, the exam is used to evaluate your proficiency in pre-calculus and there is no calculus on this placement exam.
 Taking the placement exam now is beneficial because it allows you to have the material still fresh in your mind from high school.
 More detailed information can be found on the Placement Information page.